HaxeFlixel/flixel-docs/documentation/02_handbook/20-debugger.html.md

 title: "Debugger"
 ```

 Flixel comes with a fairly powerful debugging overlay.
-You can open it with one of the default toggle keys (`F2` and \` and \ with a QWERTY keyboard layout).
+You can open it with one of the default toggle keys (`F2`, \` and \ with a QWERTY keyboard layout).
 Note that these are configurable via `FlxG.debugger.toggleKeys`.
 Alternatively, you can do the same in code via the `FlxG.debugger.visible` flag.

 Note that the debugger does not exist when compiling with `FLX_NO_DEBUG`.
 With the default `Project.xml`, this is the case in release mode.